 In general, mathematics has a very wide variety of notations, none of which look like the arithmetic expressions of programming languages.
-Although ultimately it would be desirable to be able to teach computers how to understand all mathematical expressions, we start with our Unicode plain-text format.
+Although ultimately it would be desirable to be able to teach computers how to understand all mathematical expressions, it is useful to start with the Unicode plain-text format presented here.

 In raw form, these expressions look very like traditional mathematical expressions.
 With use of the heuristics described above, they can be printed or displayed in traditional built-up form.
 On disk, they can be stored in pure-ASCII program files accepted by standard compilers and symbolic manipulation programs like Derive, Mathematica, and Macsyma.
-The translation between Unicode symbols and the ASCII names needed by ASCIIbased compilers and symbolic manipulation programs is carried out via table-lookup (on writing to disk) and hashing (on reading from disk) techniques.
+The translation between Unicode symbols and the ASCII names needed by ASCII-based compilers and symbolic manipulation programs is carried out via table-lookup (on writing to disk) and hashing (on reading from disk) techniques.